A/N: Warning for more violence in this chapter.

 Shortly after the nurse left a second time, the doctor swept in.
 “Mr. Ranulf?
 My name is Dr. Carthian.
 Can you tell me what happened?”

-Gareth explained what happened, leaving out the part where he’d just come from a secret Unity meeting.
+Gareth explained, leaving out the part where he’d just come from a secret Unity meeting.
 The doctor asked a series of questions about how Gareth was feeling, where he had been hit, if anything hurt, and how much he could remember.
 No, he felt fine aside from a few aches and pains.
 Yes, he could remember his name, the date, his address.
 No, he didn’t feel particularly groggy or dizzy.

 “I don’t think you’re in shock.
 May I?” the doctor asked, holding his hand near Gareth’s face but not touching.
 Gareth frowned and nodded.

 Gareth blinks at him.
 “You can tell all that from just a few tests?
-Sorry, I only mean…that wasn’t very thorough.”
+I only mean…that wasn’t very thorough.”

 The doctor smiled pleasantly.
 “I’m rosanin.”